What every best Snow Blowers has:

 - Accessible controls.

-Amazon.com lists lots of snow blowers, and many have enough owner reviews to be helpful.
+Amazon lists lots of snow blowers, and many have enough owner reviews to be helpful.
 That said, feedback is notably more plentiful for electric snow throwers than for gas models, with some garnering hundreds of reviews.
+All reviews are unique to the site.

-Sears.com is the best place to get user feedback about Craftsman snow blowers.
-A couple of Craftsman models get 100 or more reviews and a rating of roughly 4 stars or better.
+The Sears web site is the best place to get user feedback about Craftsman snow blowers.
+A few Craftsman models get 100 or more reviews and a rating of roughly 4 stars or better.
+Other brands of snow blowers are carried as well, but there are generally better places to get feedback on those.

-To find the best snow shovels, TheSweethome.com talks to experts, looks at user reviews and tests snow shovels using a panel of four to clear driveways, long walkways, decks and more.
-One shovel emerges as a crowd favorite -- and has remained so for three winters in a row.
-Further testing is slated for this winter season, but for now, Doug Mahoney says "we still have full confidence in our current recommendations."
+Wirecutter talks to experts, looks at user reviews and tests snow shovels using a panel of four to clear driveways, long walkways, decks and more.
+One shovel emerges as a crowd favorite -- and has remained so for four winters in a row.
+For clearing off cars at home or after a long day of accumulating snow on a parking lot, a roof rake and small shovel are also recommended.

 SnowBlowerForums.com is a user-to-user forum where members can discuss anything snow blower related.
 In addition to sub-forums dedicated to specific brands, you can find a sub-forum with snow blower reviews.
 This is also a good destination for general snow blower information, troubleshooting and more.